 Resources for inputting IPA into a computer:

 - If using fontspec for IPA fonts you have to be sure to use a font in your paper that has all the appropriate glyphs (symbols) that you need.
 The Linux Libertine fonts that are used by Language Science Press seem to be the best option I have found, and this is what is used in the LGCS template.
 Various SIL fonts also work fairly well (e.g. Doulos, Charis).
+If you don’t choose an appropriate font you may find that some of your symbols are simply not displayed when the document is typeset.

 - You can use tipa to enter commands that produce IPA symbols.
-This works in a pinch, but is not really recommended for a paper where you have to repeatedly use IPA symbols bc the code becomes quite difficult to read if you have to code too many symbols.
+This works in a pinch, but is not really recommended for a paper where you have to repeatedly use IPA symbols bc the code becomes quite difficult to read/write if you have to code too many symbols.

 - If you are either using XeLaTeX or working in Microsoft Word or another word processing app, you will find it very useful to have a means of inserting IPA directly into a document of some sort.
 Here are two resources you may find useful (I myself use the SIL IPA keyboard and with a small learning curve it really speeds up typing IPA symbols):